0xHillside/0xHillside/README.md

 ## Bio about myself!

 Ill be documenting my journey studying random stuff and making observations on things i deem, cool, interesting or batshit insane.
 I like to play boot2root & attack n' defense hacking, main focus now is CTF challenges.
-Recently particapated in Jordans National Cyber Security Center CTF placing 32/80

 Goals from whats being currently worked on to more distant future
 - Current goals